Donor Profile

 Spain’s Foreign Action Strategy 2021-2024, approved in January 2021, prioritizes strengthening its external development cooperation.
 The strategy underlines key priority areas or ‘axes’ for Spain’s development cooperation efforts.
 This includes ‘vertical’ measures for:

-Waiting for the publication of the new Master Plan for the Spanish Cooperation, the AECID leadership outlines three core priorities for Spain’s development policy: global health, gender equality, and climate change with a special focus on climate adaptation.
+In lieu of the publication of the new Master Plan, the AECID leadership outlined three core priorities for Spain’s development policy: global health, gender equality, and climate change with a special focus on climate adaptation.

 By issue

-Global Health: In response to the COVID-19 crisis, Spain announced that it would prioritize global health and epidemic preparedness within its development cooperation policy.
-In July 2021, the Spanish Minister of Foreign Affairs, European Union and Cooperation approved the Spanish Cooperation Strategy to Respond to COVID-19 which outlines measures to support LICs in tackling the COVID-19 pandemic, including supporting HSS and equitable immunization campaigns, fostering education and food security, and guaranteeing universal access to public goods in several regions including countries in SSA, MENA, and Latin America.
+Global Health: In response to the COVID-19 pandemic, Spain announced that it would prioritize global health and epidemic preparedness within its development cooperation policy.
+In July 2021, the MAEC approved the Spanish Cooperation Strategy to Respond to COVID-19 which outlined measures to support LICs in tackling the COVID-19 pandemic, including supporting HSS and equitable immunization campaigns, fostering education and food security, and guaranteeing universal access to public goods in several regions including countries in SSA, MENA, and Latin America.

 Read more about Spain’s ODA to Global Health